 About this release

 This release by Public Health Scotland (PHS) provides an annual update on teenage pregnancy statistics in Scotland.
 This is based on age at conception and presented by year of conception and the most recent information is for the calendar year ending 31 December 2020.
 The delay in reporting is due to the amount of time required for a conception to result in a birth or termination, and for the relevant documentation to be recorded and validated.

 For women aged under 20 years:

-- Teenage pregnancy rates vary by region across Scotland.
-In 2019 NHS Borders recorded the lowest overall rate amongst the mainland NHS Boards while NHS Fife recorded the highest (22 and 35 per 1,000 women respectively).
+- Teenage pregnancy rates in Scotland vary by region.
+In 2020 NHS Highland recorded the lowest overall rate amongst the mainland NHS Boards while NHS Fife recorded the highest (18.3 and 28.9 per 1,000 women respectively).

-- The proportion of teenage pregnancies that result in termination rather than delivery has increased gradually over time and is now the more common of the two outcomes at 50.3%.
+- The proportion of teenage pregnancies that result in termination rather than delivery has increased gradually over time and is now the slightly more common of the two outcomes.

-- In 2019 the teenage pregnancy rate in Scotland was 28 per 1,000 women.
-However, rates varied depending on where women lived.
-Those living in the areas of highest deprivation had pregnancy rates more than four times higher than those in the least deprived areas (52.6 compared to 11.8 per 1,000).
+- In 2020, however, those living in the areas of highest deprivation still had teenage pregnancy rates five times higher than those in the least deprived (44.9 compared to 9 per 1,000 women).